maxdata/rubrix-blogs/README.md

-# rubrix-blog-concise-concepts
+# rubrix-blogs
-A blog for the Rubrix website about my concise-concepts package.
+A blog for the Rubrix website about my packages concise-concepts, classy-classification.